Smoothies for Babies A Dietitian’s Guide to Smart Choices

 Summer 2018

-• Herb gardens are great for kids and it doesn’t matter the season.
+• Herb gardens are great for young children and can be grown any time of the year.

-• TRY: Oregano, thyme, mint, rosemary, basil, lemongrass, curry leaf, green onion, ginger, onoin.
+• Herbs to try: Oregano, thyme, mint, rosemary, basil, lemongrass, curry leaf, green onion, ginger, and onoin.

-• Let children choose some of the seeds to plant.
+• Let children pick out some of the seeds they want to plant.

-• TRY: lettuce, long bean, kale, sweet peppers, chili, kangkung, choy sum, cucumbers, tomatoes, spinach, cabbage, okra.
+• Vegetables to try: lettuce, long bean, kale, bell peppers, chili, kangkung, choy sum, cucumbers, tomatoes, spinach, cabbage, and okra.

 BOTTOM LINE